DeJoozen/OKRA/README.md

-OKRA 🌿
+OKRA - Opwijk 🌿
 A Website Project for My Grandfather

+Welcome to OKRA - Opwijk, a website that I’m building at the request of my grandfather.
+The goal of this project is to create a more accessible, user-friendly platform for the OKRA community in Belgium, which currently has an official website that is difficult for elderly people—like my grandfather—to navigate.
+As I’ve just finished my first year in Applicable Computer Sciences, I took on this challenge to improve my development skills, despite not pursuing development as my primary field of study.

-Welcome to OKRA, a website project I started at the request of my grandfather.
-This project is currently a work in progress, and while I haven’t been able to dedicate much time to it recently, I am passionate about web development and plan to complete it in the future.
+This project is currently a work in progress.
+While development is on hold for now due to other commitments, I plan to resume working on it in the future, as it aligns with my passion for web development.

 📖 About the Project
-OKRA is envisioned as [describe what the website is intended for briefly—e.g., "a platform to showcase [purpose/details]"].
-My goal is to create a user-friendly, responsive, and visually appealing website tailored to meet my grandfather’s specific needs.
+OKRA - Opwijk aims to provide a simpler and more accessible platform for elderly members of the community, focusing on ease of navigation and clear, straightforward design.
+The website will feature important community information, updates, and resources in a way that is tailored to the needs of its users.

 Features (Planned and Implemented)
+Implemented So Far:

+Basic homepage with a simple, clean layout.
+A navigation bar to access different sections of the website.
+Initial page structure for easy browsing.
 Planned Features:

-[List features you plan to implement, e.g., "A custom dashboard", "Interactive forms", etc.]
-[Add any specific goals that resonate with your aspirations in web development] Implemented So Far:
-Basic layout and design structure.
-Initial setup with [e.g., "HTML/CSS/JavaScript", "React.js framework", etc.].
+A membership form that notifies my grandfather when new members wish to join OKRA.
+A contact page with easy-to-use forms for communication.
+A calendar of events to keep members informed about upcoming community activities.
+A news section to post important updates for members.
 🚧 Current Status
-As of now, development is on pause due to other commitments.
-However, I am committed to revisiting and completing this project in the future.
+The project is currently paused due to other priorities.
+However, I am excited to return to it and continue development, as I believe this project will help me improve my web development skills and make a positive impact on my grandfather’s community.

 🛠️ Tools and Technologies
-[List the technologies/frameworks/languages you're using, e.g., "HTML5, CSS3, JavaScript, React.js, Node.js, etc."]
+This project uses the following technologies:

+HTML5 for the website structure.
+CSS3 for styling and responsiveness.
+JavaScript for interactivity.
+Potential future integration with Node.js or React.js for more dynamic features.
+The website will be hosted on my homelab, a personal server I set up in 2024.
 🙌 Why This Project Matters to Me
-This project is special because it represents not only my desire to help my grandfather but also my passion for creating and building websites.
-It’s a small step toward honing my web development skills and turning ideas into functional, beautiful designs.
+This project is special because it represents both my desire to help my grandfather and my passion for web development.
+I saw an opportunity to create a more accessible experience for elderly people, which motivates me to continue improving my skills in web development.
+I hope this project will be a useful tool for the OKRA community, and I’m excited to finish it in the future.

 🚀 Future Plans
-Complete the remaining features and refine the design.
+Complete and refine the current features.
+Add the membership form and event calendar.
-Deploy the website for live use.
+Host the website on my homelab for local access and possibly future public hosting.
-Explore opportunities to further improve my skills in web development.
+Continue to learn and explore new web development technologies to enhance the website.
 🤝 Contributions
-While this project is personal, I am open to feedback and suggestions.
-If you have ideas or see areas for improvement, feel free to open an issue or submit a pull request.
+While this is a personal project, I welcome feedback, suggestions, and contributions.
+If you have ideas to improve the website or can help with any aspect of its development, feel free to open an issue or submit a pull request.

+📜 License
+This project is licensed under the MIT License.
+Feel free to use it as a reference or build upon it.